ctranxuan/gatling2-sse-tests/README.md

 node sse_server.js
 ```

-Run one of the simulations under `src/test/scala/org.tests.gatling.sse`
+Run one of the simulations under `src/test/scala/org.tests.gatling.sse` with your favorite IDE or via `mvn gatling:execute`

 Note that setting in the gatling.conf the request timeout of the ahc client to -1 is required.